Does UNC Chapel Hill have a good student to faculty ratio?

-The student to faculty ratio, as well as the number of full-time vs. part-time instructors, can give you an idea of how much attention you'll receive as an individual student at University of North Carolina at Chapel Hill.
+Use the student to faculty ratio, as well as the faculty composition to get an idea of how much attention you'll receive as an individual student at UNC Chapel Hill.

 Average Teacher to Student Ratio